synfig/synfig/synfig-osx/launcher/utils/README.txt

 INSTALLATION
 ============
 Install the dumpkeymap executable image in a location mentioned in the PATH environment variable.
-Typicall locations for executable files are:
+Typical locations for executable files are:

     /usr/local/bin
     $(HOME)/bin